Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 When I ask such questions, the response I usually get is that “Happiness can never be permanent.
 We earn it in bits and pieces through hard work and luck”.
 This type of thinking persists in the world because we have lost access to our ‘higher self.

 Our higher self is the abode of abiding happiness.
 It is our real home.
 It is who we truly are.
 Realizing the true self leads to a state of permanent bliss and peace.
 This is very different from what we usually refer to as happiness.

 The regular daily high that we call happiness is nothing more than a mild addiction.
 We are happy till it lasts.
 We become sad or even resentful the moment it is gone.

 Our higher self is the absolute truth and unlimited bliss.
 It is our ideal superconscious mind that is the master of both conscious and unconscious minds.
 It is something genuine and not just a figment of our imagination.

-Does that mean that after connecting with the higher self, we will distance ourselves from the material world and run off to caves in the mountains?
+Does that mean that we will distance ourselves from the material world after connecting with the higher self and run off to caves in the mountains?

-No. On the contrary, when you connect with your higher self, you’ll be more effective in your dealings with other people, whether it’s work or interpersonal relationships.
+No. On the contrary, when you connect with your higher self, you’ll be more effective in your dealings with other people, whether work or interpersonal relationships.
 You will be able to fulfill your responsibilities more efficiently.
 You will become strong, focused, and fearless.

 You will attain what is known as vairagya in the yoga philosophy, a state of detachment from the objects of your desires.
 This detachment allows us to function more effectively.
 It clears our minds of unproductive negative thoughts.